-The state legislature has enacted laws that provide a method for a community to control and impose certain limits on the availability of alcohol in a community.
-The "local option" laws found in Title 4 of the Alaska Statutes and Title 3 of the Alaska Administrative Code provide the method for a municipality or an established village to impose limits and requires community involvement through the petition and "local option" election process.
-The local option laws are the legal process that results in the common terms of “dry”, “damp”, or “wet”.
-(The Alcoholic Beverage Control Board was previously located in Title 13 of the Alaska Administrative Code but that was changed in October 2012)
+The State Legislature has enacted laws that provide a method for a community to control and impose certain limits on the availability of alcohol in a community.
+The "local option" laws found in Title 4 of Alaska Statutes and Title 3 of the Alaska Administrative Code provide the method for a municipality or an established village to impose those limits, and require community involvement through the petition and "local option" election process.
+The Alcoholic Beverage Control Board was previously located in Title 13 of the Alaska Administrative Code but that was changed in October 2012.
+Local option laws are the legal process that results in the common terms of “dry”, “damp”, or “wet”.

-The process for adopting a local option varies some, depending on whether the option is being adopted within the boundaries of an incorporated municipality or an established village.
-In the case of an incorporated municipality, a local option election is administered by the municipality in accordance with the municipality's election ordinance, state statute - AS 29.26.110 - 160, and the procedure spelled out in Title 4.
-In an established village, the election is administered by the State of Alaska, Division of Elections in accordance with the state's election procedures found in Title 15 of the Alaska Statutes.
+The process for adopting a local option varies depending on whether the option is being adopted within the boundaries of an incorporated municipality or in an established village.
+In the case of an incorporated municipality, a local option election is administered by the municipality in accordance with the municipality's election ordinance, AS 29.26.110-.160, and the procedure spelled out in Title 4 of state statute.
+In an established village, however, the election is administered by the State of Alaska's Division of Elections in accordance with the State's election procedures found in Title 15 of the Alaska Statutes.

-Within a municipality the local option statute, AS 04.11.491, provides five options that residents may vote on and within an established village there are four options.
-The reason for the difference is that a municipality may ban sale, except by premises operated by the municipality.
+The local option statute AS 04.11.491 provides five options that residents of a municipality may vote on; the residents of an established village may choose from four options.
+The key difference is that a municipality may limit the sale of alcohol to premises operated by the municipality.
 Following is a synopsis of the options:

-The laws on enacting a local option can be difficult to follow, partly because they incorporate the provisions of Title 4, Title 15, and Title 29, plus federal and local law that are intertwined in a complicated fashion.
-Assistance with the local option election process is available through the Alcohol Beverage Control Board, State Division of Elections, and Commerce's Division of Community and Regional Affairs' regional office staff.
+The laws on enacting a local option can be difficult to follow, partly because they incorporate the provisions of Title 4, Title 15, and Title 29, plus federal and local law.
+Assistance with the local option election process is available through the Alcohol Beverage Control Board, the State's Division of Elections, and the Division of Community and Regional Affairs' regional office staff.
 The publication “Title 4 Local Option Law: Controlling Alcohol in Alaska’s Cities and Villages” found in the Additional Resources section below provides more detail and sample forms that are on this LOGON chapter.

 The LOGON chapter on Elections and the following steps detail the process for conducting a local option election: